lilipcohen/Laura-Cullen/README.md

 ## Usage
 *Instructions and examples for use:*
-* For users there are four main pages and when Laura logs in she has access to two additional pages.
+* There are six pages in total that make up Laura's website.
+For users there are four main pages - Home, About, Gallery and Press.
+When Laura logs in through her manager portal she has access to two additional pages - blogs, and newsletter.
 1. Home page:
     1. The home page features images of Laura's studio and a poem written by Laura at the top
     2. Recent work and exhibits as you scroll down the page.